AndreWeiner/wall_modeling/test_cases/turbulentFlatPlate_noWallFunc/README.md

         constant/turbulenceProperties > /dev/null
 ```

 This loop is for the various y+.
 Since there are several y+ values to investigate, a separation of data by making each directory corresponding y+ is needed.
 Afterward, the initial condition is to be copied from the original '*0.model*' (e.g. '*0.kOmegaSST*' or '*0.kEpsilon*') folder when investigating a different y+.
 Subsequently, the respective grading values are inserted to the '*blockMesh*' file.
+Then, the fixed '*omega*' value for each loop is to be inserted to '*omega*' dictionary.
 ```
     for i in "${!grading_vs_yp[@]}"
     do
         yp=$i
         grading=${grading_vs_yp[$yp]}
+        # Fixed value of omega
+        omega=${omega_wall[$yp]}

         # Make directory for file separation
         mkdir yplus_${yp}